miku/ntto/README.md

 ----------------

 One use case for LDJ formatted N-Triples is the need to index or store large amount of triples.
-Storing common prefixes over and over again is redundant.
+Storing common prefixes (namespaces) over and over again is redundant.
 Rewriting prefixes can save huge amounts of space and increase the overall performance of the data store.